ash0306/Genspark-Training/Day 20/README.md

 - Take your app built on Day7 Question.
 Convert the repository layer to EF Core.

 This work done can be found in this [repository](https://github.com/ash0306/Genspark-Training/tree/master/Day%207/RequestTrackerApplicationSolution)

+This work done can be found in this [repository](https://github.com/ash0306/Genspark-Training/tree/master/Day%207/AppointmentTrackerApplicationSolution)